larsensong/alx-frontend-javascript/README.md

 This repository will contain all my work in specialising in front end development.
-The repository will be majorly
+The repository will be majorly scripted in js,css,html